16 Tips for Calculating Carb Content accurately & efficiently

 12. Think critically.

 There are times when the carb count you calculate may seem too high or too low – trust your gut and do some more research before giving your child insulin based on this result.
 Double-check the carb count using a different method of carb calculation (see Introduction to Counting Carbs and Carb Factoring).
 If still in doubt, it’s wise to monitor your child’s blood sugar closely (for resulting highs or lows) for a few hours after eating, in case the carb count is off.
+Then if the carb count was too high, you can catch the fall with fast-acting sugar (like juice); if the carb count was too low, you can give correction insulin earlier and get things back on track.

 13. Check the ACTUAL serving size.